iqtree/iqtree.github.io/doc/Complex-Models.md

 > Of course, you should *always* do this anyway, but we put this warning here because multitree mixture models are new, somewhat complex, and may be easy to over-parameterise.
 So, if you are using these models for your research, please keep your biological head screwed on, and before interpreting any output (e.g. the weights of the classes in the mixture) check that the branch lengths of the trees look sensible, that the model parameters (e.g. base frequencies, transition rates, rates across sites) look sensible.
 Remember that if you are going to interpret any part of the model, you are also putting your faith in all of the other parameters.

-Make sure that you have IQ-TREE [version 2.2.0.7.mix](https://github.com/iqtree/iqtree2/releases/tag/v2.2.0.7.mx).
-The MAST model is executed by adding `+T` to the model option (`-m`) and providing a newick file with multiple trees by the option (`-te`).
+Starting with version 2.3.0, the MAST model can be executed by adding `+T` to the model option (`-m`) and providing a newick file with multiple trees by the option (`-te`).
 For example if one wants to fit a MAST model with different topologies contained in `trees.nwk` in conjunction with the `GTR` model to sequences in `data.fst`, one would use the following command:

     iqtree2 -s data.fst -m "GTR+T" -te trees.nwk